-He’s the marketer of marketers.
-Jim Rudden is the CMO at the social media marketing powerhouse, Spredfast.
-With over 20 years of experience in marketing, Jim has seen the discipline go through several phases, from gut instinct to a hyper-focus on data, and watched social media enter into the playing field.
+Jim Rudden is the marketer of marketers.
+With more than 20 years of experience in marketing, the CMO for social media marketing powerhouse Spredfast has seen the discipline go through several phases—from gut instinct to a hyper-focus on data—and watched social media enter into the playing field.

 Within this rapidly-evolving digital landscape, social media is finding itself at an inflection point.
 We sat down with Jim to get his take on what social media means to companies—especially at the enterprise level—and where he sees the biggest opportunities for businesses to grow their audience.